-As Democrats, we are committed to fighting back against racial injustice and police brutality, and we’re working every day to ensure this country lives up to the basic ideals of its founding.
+As Democrats, we are committed to fighting for racial justice, and we’re working every day to ensure this country lives up to the basic ideals of its founding.

-We hope you’ll join us in taking direct action to root out the poison of racism that pervades every facet of our society — because so long as Black men and women can’t breathe, we cannot rest.
+We hope you’ll join us in taking direct action to root out the poison of racism that pervades every facet of our society — because so long as Black people can’t breathe, we cannot rest.
 Complicity costs lives, and it’s on all of us to fix this.

 We’ll be updating this page with additional resources as they become available.